rgriff23/rgriff23.github.io/projects/btw/btw.md

 author: Randi H. Griffin
 ---

 IMPORTANT NOTE: this package is currently a bit out of date.
-There are two major updates coming up. **First**, `btw` is designed to work with BayesTraits Version 2, but I realize there is now a Version 3 that has some new features to support. **Second**, `btw` user named Peter Ranacher was kind enough to send me some code for running `btw` on Windows, so I plan to incorporate that as well.
+There are two major updates coming up. **First**, `btw` is designed to work with BayesTraits Version 2, but I realize there is now a Version 3 that has some new features to support. **Second**, `btw` user Peter Ranacher was kind enough to send me some code for running `btw` on Windows, so I plan to incorporate that as well.

 ---